beam-cloud/beta9/docs/audits/hosted-endpoints-staging-2026-09-09/STATUS.md

 ## Deployment and cleanup

-Backend branch: `codex/hosted-staging-validation`, implementation through `3dfcc188`.
+Backend branch: `codex/hosted-staging-validation`, implementation through `5f646b98`.
 GPU worker `8e290b6f` uses `codex-hosted-minimums-sdk-20260910` (SDK `e4a96fad`) with physical GPUs 2 and 3.
-Gateway source `822648dd` runs through Okteto with the existing `codex-hosted-fixes-recovery-20260910` bootstrap image; helper `3dfcc188` fixes reconnecting source sync.
-Gateway PID 55855 and source fingerprint `721e54f59bfff150707c195da40c448a4692f94f1ec7de76500b8cd68bf2d210` were verified healthy, with both Qwen containers unchanged.
+Gateway source runs through Okteto with the existing `codex-hosted-fixes-recovery-20260910` bootstrap image; no gateway image rebuild was needed.
+Gateway PID 97643 and source fingerprint `276fcefeeeabb2eaef4bdebf51fa1da8b7548d0127ea16aa278c6a10029dde90` were verified healthy, with both v16 Qwen containers unchanged across this reload.
+The first public API check during the swap timed out; subsequent checks succeeded.
+AWS config was forced and byte-verified before reload.
+[Reload evidence](serverless-cleanup-reload.json).
 The mode-0600 local bootstrap file must remain available for the whole active Okteto session because reconnects reread it.

 Internal API and Celery use `codex-hosted-token-metering-20260910` (`c99355ec`) from an isolated worktree.
 The old writers were drained before the Decimal credit migration to prevent truncation by an old IntegerField writer.
 API 2/2 and Celery 1/1 were restored; authentication and configuration mounts were preserved.
 AWS internal-api config `1587bb4a-8b78-4ca2-93d5-a618e169affc` includes the dedicated canonical-counter connection and was exactly synced before deployment.
-Frontend `aa66cacf` is deployed and browser-verified, preserving the user's staging changes.
+Frontend staging `51deccab` adds on-demand catalog availability and startup guidance to the earlier itemized usage work; both cold and restored hot states were browser-verified.
 Production branches and the user's unrelated local edits remain untouched.

 Hosted repository branch: `staging`; production defaults to `main`, which remains unchanged.
 One Qwen3-8B model, pinned weights `b968826d9c46dd6066d109eabc6255188de91218`, BF16, 32K context, vLLM image `361b68a01dd52d37e8a147407f7a55c7b91f9a29`, Beam image `d47bd0fd41fdab54`.